 4. Kids who travel do better in school

 Recent studies by the Student & Youth Travel Association have shown that kids who travel do better in school.
-Travelling children benefit in myriad other way of course, like personal development, family bonding and cultural immersion.
+Traveling children benefit in myriad other way of course, like personal development, family bonding and cultural immersion.
 But for those of us who’ve struggled with teachers and administrators balking at our kids missing days or a week of school here and there, there’s a strong argument to be made about the educational value of travel.

 How to Plan An Amazing Family Holiday